 FIND FREQUENCY: ♦♦♦♦♦ – For Carboniferous Limestone, this is one of the best locations in the UK.
 The small bay contains rocks that are highly fossiliferous with beautifully preserved fossils.
-What makes this location even more special is the fact that the rocks are much softer than at other limestone sites, making collecting a lot easier.

 CHILDREN: ♦♦♦ – This location is suitable for older children, due to the distance and the large rocks that have to be climbed down from the embankment.